-Michigan Senate votes to spare gun safety devices from sales and use taxes for two years
+Senate wants to spare gun safety devices from sales tax

 Lansing — The Michigan Senate passed legislation Thursday that would temporarily spare purchasers of gun safes, trigger locks and other firearms safety devices from state sales and use taxes.